 - 1. Pulsar Planet - 2.
-Generally little is known about the exact composition of these planets as they are not actually planets but the remains of planet cores from supernovas that are still orbiting thier parent star.
-However, it can be certain that they are completely inhabitable and can be dangerous, depending how far they are from their pulsar.
+Generally little is known about the exact composition of these planets as they are planetary core remnants that have survived supernovas, still orbiting their parent star.
+It can be certain that they are not habitable, and they can be dangerous, depending how far they are from their pulsar.